 Barstow is a medium-sized city located in the state of California.
 With a population of 23,692 people and seven constituent neighborhoods, Barstow is the 295th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Barstow is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Barstow isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Barstow are a mix of both white- and blue-collar jobs.
 Overall, Barstow is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Barstow who work in office and administrative support (14.90%), sales jobs (11.19%), and food service (8.17%).
+There are especially a lot of people living in Barstow who work in office and administrative support (14.44%), sales jobs (11.41%), and food service (7.98%).

 Barstow is an extremely ethnically-diverse city.
 The people who call Barstow home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Barstow, accounting for 44.99% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Barstow residents report their race to be White, followed by Black or African-American.
-Barstow also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 43.16% of the city’s residents.
 Important ancestries of people in Barstow include Irish, English, French , and Italian.

 The most common language spoken in Barstow is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Arabic.